conda-forge/onnxruntime-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `onnxruntime, onnxruntime-cpp, onnxruntime-novec, onnxruntime-novec-cpp` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `onnxruntime, onnxruntime-cpp` can be installed with `conda`:

 ```
-conda install onnxruntime onnxruntime-cpp onnxruntime-novec onnxruntime-novec-cpp
+conda install onnxruntime onnxruntime-cpp
 ```

 or with `mamba`:

 ```
-mamba install onnxruntime onnxruntime-cpp onnxruntime-novec onnxruntime-novec-cpp
+mamba install onnxruntime onnxruntime-cpp
 ```

 It is possible to list all of the versions of `onnxruntime` available on your platform with `conda`: